 This is the written portion of your topic presentation.
 Students will submit a position paper, 10-12 pages in length Resource guidelines are listed above.
 Papers are to be typed, double-spaced, with one-inch margin, and 12-point font.
-Papers are due by 5 pm on May 6.
-Plagiarism will result in a 0 for your paper grade.
+Plagiarism will result in a $\underline{0}$ for your paper grade.